Uganda's Kizza Besigye - veteran opposition leader profiled

 - Issues, candidates and the poll

 After he returned to Uganda ahead of the 2006 elections, he was arrested and charged with both treason and rape.

 The charges were later dismissed, but not until long after the polls and they obviously distracted him from campaigning.

 The rape prosecution was dismissed as "crude and amateurish" but the treason charges hung over his head until 2010.

 His lawyers unsuccessfully challenged the 2006 results, alleging widespread fraud.
-Dr Besigye won 37%.
+Mr Besigye won 37%.

-The government says Dr Besigye has connections with a rebel group, and this accusation led to charges.
+The government says Mr Besigye has connections with a rebel group, and this accusation led to charges.

 He denied any rebel link, although he has said he would not rule out going to the bush to battle the government if the constitution was overthrown and needed to be reinstated.

-His critics see him as power hungry.
+His critics see him as a power-hungry attention seeker.
 But others praise him for standing up to authority.

 Mr Besigye himself says his mission is "to work with millions of other Ugandans in bringing about a stable democratic and peaceful Uganda".